 I don't know how we make things happen.
 I don't know if it's random change.. a God of your choice.. or we're living in the Matrix, but when I look around this world I see the most amazing things.. some of them natural, some of them "man made" but all of them created out of nothing but possibility and patience.
 If you know..
 I mean really know what you want in life.. then you also know how to get it.. you just have to be willing to do the work.

 When I think of empowerment I do not think of all the ways that we are better than someone else.
 I do not think of all the things that we can and should be doing to bring down another person or group.
 I think of ways that we should raise ourselves and each other up.
 We do not need to steps on the heads of our perceived enemies in order to rise, we just need to give each other a hand or a leg up.

-Many have pointed out that had it been reversed and a young 19 year old girl had her first kiss “stolen” by a middle aged man (she is 33) then it wouldn’t have been as cute or as funny. #metoo is not a movement for just women.
+#metoo is not a movement for just women.
 It is a movement for creating a dialog about what is and isn't appropriate in a society that has deemed casual sex to be the norm and the swiping of a profile picture as an invitation to intercourse.

 "A truth is telling something that was done or someone said.
 Just because you think someone's ugly doesn't make it true."